mattcarabine/cb-swagger/src/analytics-links/extensions/dynamic/paths/post_link/operation-description-after-alt.md

 * Furthermore, *all* data nodes in the remote cluster must expose the `kv` port (`memcached_port`, default 11210) or the `kvSSL` port (`memcached_ssl_port`, default 11207).

 Failure to do so will result in a 400 (Bad Request) error.

+NOTE: The SSL ports are required when the **encryption** mode is set to `full`; the non-SSL ports are required otherwise.